 Analyzing Sandy Spring Bancorp's Ex-Dividend Date

-On January 28, 2021, Sandy Spring Bancorp (NASDAQ:SASR) declared a dividend payable on February 24, 2021 to its shareholders.
-Sandy Spring Bancorp also announced that shareholders on the company's books on or before February 17, 2021 are entitled to the dividend.
+On January 28, 2021, Sandy Spring Bancorp (NASDAQ:SASR) announced shareholders can expect to receive a dividend payable on February 24, 2021.
 The stock will then go ex-dividend 1 business day(s) before the record date.
-The ex-dividend date for Sandy Spring Bancorp will be on February 16, 2021.
-The company's current dividend payout is at $0.32.
-That equates to a dividend yield of 3.8% at current price levels.
+Sandy Spring Bancorp, whose current dividend payout is $0.32, has an ex-dividend date set at February 16, 2021.
+The payout equates to a dividend yield of 3.8% at current price levels.

-Over the past year, Sandy Spring Bancorp has seen its dividend payouts and yields climb upward overall.
-Last year (February 11, 2020), the company's payout sat at $0.3, which has since increased by $0.02.
-Sandy Spring Bancorp's dividend yield last year was 3.46%, which has since grown by 0.34%.
+Over the past year, Sandy Spring Bancorp has experienced an overall upward trend regarding its dividend payouts and yields.
+Last year on February 11, 2020 the company's payout was $0.3, which has since grown by $0.02.
+Similarly, Sandy Spring Bancorp's dividend yield in last year was 3.46%, which has since grown by 0.34%.

 Companies use dividend yields in different strategic ways.
 Some companies may opt to not give yields altogether to reinvest in themselves.
 Other companies may opt to increase or decrease their yield amounts to control how their shares circulate throughout the stock market.